sitevision/envision/packages/envision-docs/src/pages/components/cards.md

 ## Cards & Cardholders

-Use Cards for displaying information about for example a page, a group or a user.
+Use Cards to display information about, for example, a page, a group or a user.

 A Card is a simple container that may have a header and a footer.
 A Card does not have it's own colors, so combine with `env-block` classes to set colors and `env-shadow` to set box shadow.